kazx1/flow/README.md

 > Merges multiple PDF files into one

-> Creates compressed backups with timestamps
+> Compress & resize pictures to make it ready to share it

 > Share Wifi Qr Code

 > Converts between CSV and Excel formats interactively

-> Compress folders to share it
+> Let you compress your folder in Documents path